-A hotpot is a little like a pie with a scalloped potato topping, this chicken hotpot features a mustard sauce and lots of leeks and carrots.
+A British hot pot is a little like a pie with a scalloped potato topping, this chicken hotpot features a mustard sauce and lots of leeks and carrots.

 It is definitely warming comfort food season and this hotpot recipe definitely fits into that category.

 Flavour filled chicken thighs are cooked on the bone in a roux-thickened sauce.
 A sauce that is flavoured with wholegrain and dijon mustard and some thyme.

 All of this is topped with a scalloped potato topping and baked in the oven.

 Even as an experienced cook if there is one thing I hate in the kitchen it is pastry.

 As a result, this simple potato topped chicken pie recipe is perfect.